kethan/uele/README.md

 ### map

-Efficient diffing for array of items
+Efficient diffing of array of items

 ```js
 import { map } from "uele";